turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/classes_instances_methods.markdown

 ### Defining Custom Methods with Arguments

-Let's say we wanted to adjust the temperature of the refrigerator by a certain number of degrees.
-We want this number of degrees to be dynamic, meaning that it could be 1, or 10, or 84, etc. We'll need to allow this dynamic value to be accepted by the method.
+Let's say we wanted to add things to the contents of the refrigerator, and we want the user to be able to specify what food is being added.
+We'll need to allow this dynamic value to be accepted by the method.

 We've seen methods that accept parameters before: